 - Diagnostic and treatment information regarding his anxiety and behavior issues.

 - Collect statements from people who’ve instructed, trained, or worked with your son.

 - Gather job and education-related reviews and assessments, highlighting any documentation of disciplinary action or reason for discharge from former employers.

-- Start working with a Lincoln disability attorney while you are still preparing the initial application for your son.
+- Start working with a qualified disability attorney while you are still preparing the initial application for your son.

 Don’t wait!
 Call 402-933-5405 or email us at [email protected] to arrange a free case evaluation from the disability attorneys at Cuddigan Law.
 Also, ask for our complimentary booklet, Give Yourself the Best Chance of Winning Your Social Security Disability Case.
 We meet clients by appointment in our Omaha and Lincoln offices.